The Yorkshire Pirlo: Phillips silences the doubters with dominant England display

 But Phillips played a key role, alongside Mount and Declan Rice, in controlling an area of the pitch that is Croatia's strength, given the presence of Luka Modric, Mateo Kovacic and Marcelo Brozovic in their midfield.

-Phillips completed every pass he made in the first half here, and only misplaced two of his 33 in the entire game.
+Phillips completed every pass he made in the first half here, and had the best completion rate (93.9 per cent) of any England player who lasted the full 90 minutes.

 No England player recovered possession more, either, with Phillips regularly putting his foot in to win the ball in the middle of the park.

+"It's a great feeling to get an assist and a great feeling for the three points," he told BBC Sport post-match.

+"I'm laid back - that's the kind of person I am regardless of what is thrown at me.
+I just try and take it in my stride.
+If I didn't have the team around me and the coaching staff around me to make me feel like that, then I don't think it would be possible."

-While Phillips was England's standout performer, there was little else to get too excited about from a Three Lions perspective, with their win built more on solidity than free-flowing football.
+While Phillips was England's standout performer in a display that Southgate described as "immense", there was little else to get too excited about from a Three Lions perspective, with their win built more on solidity than free-flowing football.

 Despite a fast start that saw Foden hit the post and Phillips denied from long range by Livakovic, England struggled to create many clear-cut opportunities, with World Cup Golden Boot winner Kane enduring a quiet afternoon before being substituted late on.